Iris-Yunxuan-Li/Iris-Yunxuan-Li/README.md

 # About me

-I am a math PhD student at the University of Chicago working on algebraic topology.
+I am a fifth year math PhD student at the University of Chicago working on algebraic topology.

-Outside of my research, I have a strong passion for studying machine learning and applying it to solve real-world problems.
+Outside of my research, I have a strong passion for studying machine learning and solving fun practical problems.
 I enjoy experimenting with various projects that involve data analysis, algorithm development, and predictive modeling.

 <!-- **Projects**: Developing machine learning models, data visualization, and creating interactive web applications. -->